 - Not as cooling as a 100% lyocell set

-This blend of cotton and TENCEL™ lyocell is a bit thicker than a 100% lyocell sheet but still breathable and absorbent.
+This blend of cotton and TENCEL™ lyocell is a bit thicker than a 100% lyocell sheet, but still breathable and absorbent.
 It would make for a great winter sheet set, and at $80 for a king, it's affordable to boot.
 But cat or dog owners, beware: Reviewers do note that these sheets rip fairly easily.

 Best high thread count: Eucalypso Home Eucalyptus Classic Sheet Set

 - 600 thread count

 - Some reviewers note they become less soft after washing

 Another 100% TENCEL™ lyocell option, this set from Eucalypso Home is spun using a proprietary method that the company claims makes their 600-thread-count sheets even softer and more absorbent.
 They have 1,500+ 5-star reviews to their name, but one customer does think they should come with a warning: Only put them on your bed if you can sleep in tomorrow!

 - Grid structure allows for extra airflow